Place cell: Visuospatial inputs

 Spatial cues such as geometric boundaries or orienting landmarks are important examples of metric input.
 An example is the walls of an environment, which provides information about relative distance and location.
 Place cells generally rely on set distal cues rather than cues in the immediate proximal environment, though local cues can have a profound impact on local place fields.
 Visual sensory inputs can also supply important contextual information.
 A change in color of a specific object or the walls of the environment can affect whether or not a place cell fires in a particular field.
 Thus, visuospatial sensory information is critical to the formation and recollection of place field.

 Olfactory inputs

 Although place cells primarily rely on visuospatial input, some studies suggest that olfactory input may also affect the formation and stability of place fields.
-Olfaction may compensate for a loss of visual information, or even be responsible for the formation of stable place fields in the same was visuospatial cues are.
+Olfaction may compensate for a loss of visual information, or even be responsible for the formation of stable place fields in the same way visuospatial cues are.
 This has been confirmed by a study in a virtual environment that was composed of odor gradients.
 Change in the olfactory stimulus in an environment may also cause the remapping of place cells.